learn-co-curriculum/dsc-phase-1-project-v2-3/README.md

    ## Conclusion
-   Our conclusions were Comedy/Family as a genre, Kyle Balda as a leading and profitable director in that genre, and Lionsgate Studios as a suitable choice for a potential partnership or acquisition.
+   Our conclusions were Comedy/Family as a genre, Kyle Balda as a leading and profitable director in that genre, and Warner Bros Studios as a suitable choice for a potential partnership or acquisition.

 ### student.ipynb - Jupyter Notebook Project Submission located in Main Branch.